gal333t/project4/README.md

 Login/sessions - set up with Supabase making it super streamlined

+### Accessibility Features

+Contrast: originally the colour scheme was really different, but once learning the mininmum requirement, that all changed.

+Chakra UI: Chakra components are all equipped with a role where necessary Alt Text: in my table where the Brad Items are stored with images, as well as the other 2 images on the site, there is descriptive alt text available.
+While I am proud of what I've done for this, I am sure it is potentially not enough for some images.

+- need to work on tabbing across in in play it's really annoying, doesn't open any modal components either

 ### What do I want to do with this project next?

 - Update my testing, I will get to this soon.
 Something I really struggled with and want to improve upon.
 Had a lot of issues with what I want to test so I'll revist learning it and come back.
 Definitely should have been working on this sooner than I did.
 - The feedback I keep getting, is that there's duplicates.
-First things first, I need to work that out so everyone stops telling me.
+So I need to work that out so everyone stops telling me.
 The only downside is eventually you will run out of guesses, so maybe a workaround to start over when you do?
 - SMTP setup on Supabase to fix issues with how many Magic Codes can be sent to users logging in per hour
 - Mobile phone responsiveness, this is an area I continue to struggle with and I know Chakra has good support for doing this so more to learn here